sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/04-spring-boot-logging-tutorial.md

 {{< /box >}}

 ## Summary
+Spring Boot makes it easy to implement logging by providing the default configuration with customization options.
-We have learned about Spring Boot default logging support using Slf4J and Logback and how to customize it.
+In this tutorial, we have learned about Spring Boot default logging support using Slf4J and Logback and how to customize it.
 Then we have explored how to use Log4j2 instead of default Logback implementation.